Sign Up for our Free Neuropathy Seminar.

 Do you have peripheral neuropathy?
 If you haven’t heard of this condition before, it affects the motor and sensory nerves which help to connect your spinal cord to the rest of your organs, muscles and your skin.
 Typically, people afflicted with neuropathy feel it most in their hands and feet with symptoms like tingling, pins and needles, pain and weakness.
 Some say that the symptoms come and go, while others say it’s severe and debilitating.
 The important aspect is that if diagnosed early, neuropathy can be controlled!

-Neuropathy is more common that you might think!
+Neuropathy is more common than you might think!
 We estimate that more than 20 million people in our country are suffering with some sort of neuropathy.
 It typically affects older adults, but can strike at any age.

 At Our Seminar